scare-scale/ScareScale/src/content/movie/the-substance-2024.md

     suspense: 2
     psychological: 4
 tmdbBackdropId: /pRjCDn51n9otE0AzpGRYGVWP1LB.jpg
+synopsis: "A fading celebrity decides to use a black market drug, a cell-replicating substance that temporarily creates a younger, better version of herself."
 ---
-A fading celebrity decides to use a black market drug, a cell-replicating substance that temporarily creates a younger, better version of herself.